Ignazio Di Salvo, is an Italian guitar player, singer, composer, songwriter, producer, and music educator.

 In 2011 he opened the Reb Beach (Whitesnake, Winger) and the Guthrie Govan concerts.

 He attended the Nuoro Jazz seminars held by the famous Italian trumpet player Paolo Fresu and he won the prestigious scholarship for the best students.
 He also gained the Jazz Master Degree at the Italian Conservatory of Music “Antonio Vivaldi”, in Alessandria.

 His songs and didactical works have been published by Jamtrackcentral.com, the most renowned guitar-related label and guitar education publishing company in the world, with which he collaborates as player and composer.

 He studied Fusion-Jazz guitar with Alex Stornello and he’s been founder and director of the Modern Music Institute in Milan from 2010 to 2013.
 He wrote didactical articles and videos for the Guitar Club Magazine and he introduced in the market his signature “Gnazz tap-pick”, an innovative guitar pick to play eight-finger tapping.

-He’s been the guitar player in the Peugeot 208 GTI Spot, broadcasted in all TVs, Cinemas, and Medias worldwide.
+He’s been the guitar player in the Peugeot 208 GTI Spot, broadcasted in all TVs, Cinemas, and media worldwide.

-He’s endorser for the brands Victory Amps, Ibanez Guitars, Gruvgear, IQS Strings, Essetipicks and M-picks.
+He’s an endorser for the brands’ Victory Amps, Ibanez Guitars, Gruvgear, IQS Strings, Essetipicks, and M-picks.